malloc-nbytes/file-man/README.md

 When prompted, type `quit` or `exit` to quit the program.

 ### Deepsearch
 By default, when walking through the directories, it starts at `~`.
-However, by running the program with `deep`, it will being its search at `/`.
+However, by running the program with `deep`, it will begin its search at `/`.
 This will slow down the search time dramatically.

 Example:
 ```